SUSE/hackweek/README.md

 * Admins can rate project results

 ## Requirements
-Sphinx (searchd) must be installed.
-No need to configure and launch it separately, everything will be taken care of with `rake ts:regenerate`.
+Sphinx (searchd) and MariaDB must be installed and running.
+No need to configure and launch Sphinx separately, everything will be taken care of with `rake ts:regenerate`.

 ## Hack it

+You can run the development environment with `foreman start -p 3000`.
 As our project involves somewhat complicated setup (MySQL and Sphinx search) for a development environment, we have created a Docker Compose setup to get you up and running.